lesleycw/Agility2020-303-PerRequestPolicy/lab2.rst

 Lab 2: Custom Per Request Policy
 ================================

-The purpose of this lab is to build a custom Per Request Policy flow (PRP) and then extend that policy with additional subroutines to perform dynamic updates to access controls and authentication requirements.
-Per Request Policies will restict or grant access based on dynamic queries AD Group Membership and the URI accessed.
-Step-up authneitcation will also be leveraged.
+The purpose of this lab is to build a custom Per Request Policy (PRP) flow and then extend that policy with additional subroutines to perform dynamic updates to access controls and authentication requirements.
+Per Request Policies will restict or grant access based on dynamic queries of AD Group Membership and the URI accessed.
+Step-up authenitcation will also be leveraged.
 Students will configure the various aspects using the Visual Policy Editor, review the configuration and perform tests of the deployment.